-Before proving some theorems about the possibilities for solution sets to systems of equations, let's analyze one particular system with an infinite solution set very carefully as an example.
-We'll use this technique frequently, and shortly we'll refine it slightly.
+Before proving some theorems about the possibilities for solution sets to systems of equations, let us analyze one particular system with an infinite solution set very carefully as an example.
+We will use this technique frequently, and shortly we will refine it slightly.